 Swanland : We are open from 9.00am to 6.00pm Monday, Wednesday and Thursday - excluding Public Holidays.
 The branch closes for lunch 1.00-2.00

 Morning appointments are available from 9.00am to 11.00am and afternoons from 3.30pm to 5.00pm.

-On Tuesday and Fridays appointment requests and queries should be directed to the main site at Willerby Surgery.
+On Tuesdays and Fridays appointment requests and queries should be directed to the main site at Willerby Surgery.